Skip to main content

 rule_criteriaobjectDetails for the rules required to trigger the alert.

 service_typestringThe identifier for the Akamai Cloud Computing service.
-Use this value to call out the service in other Monitor operations in the API.
-Currently, only the Managed Databases (dbaas) service is supported. (example: dbaas)
+Use this value to call out the service in other Monitor operations in the API. (example: dbaas)

 trigger_conditionsobjectThe conditions that need to be met to send a notification for the alert.